EntrustCorporation/cps/entrust.md

 4. "Locality" (L), which is the city or locality of the organization’s place of business; and
 5. "State" (ST) (if applicable), which is the state or province of the organization’s place of business.

+**Client Authentication (EV) Certificates**

+Same as Client Authentication (OV) Certificates, with the following additions or exceptions:

+1. "Organization Name" (`O`) which is the name of the organization and may include the DBA/tradename;
+2. `serialNumber` which is the registration number of Subscriber;
+3. `businessCategory` which is the applicable business category clause per the EV SSL Guidelines;
+4. `jurisdictionOfIncorporationLocalityName` (if applicable) which is the jurisdiction of registration or incorporation locality of Subscriber;
+5. `jurisdictionOfIncorporationStateOrProvinceName` (if applicable) which is the jurisdiction of registration or incorporation state or province of Subscriber; and
+6. `jurisdictionOfIncorporationCountry` which is the jurisdiction of registration or incorporation country of Subscriber.

 **Code Signing Certificates**

-1. "Country Name" (C) which is the two-letter ISO 3166 code for the country of the Subscriber;
+1. "Country Name" (`C`) which is the two-letter ISO 3166 code for the country of the Subscriber;
-2. "Organization Name" (O) which is the full legal name of the organization;
+2. "Organization Name" (`O`) which is the full legal name of the organization;
-3. "Organizational Unit Name" (OU) which is an optional field;
+3. "Organizational Unit Name" (`OU`) which is an optional field;
-4. "Common Name" (CN) which is the same value as the "Organization Name";
+4. "Common Name" (`CN`) which is the same value as the "Organization Name";
-5. "Locality" (L), which is the city or locality of the organization’s place of business; and
+5. "Locality" (`L`), which is the city or locality of the organization’s place of business; and
-6. "State" (ST), which is the state or province of the organization’s place of business, if applicable
+6. "State" (`ST`), which is the state or province of the organization’s place of business, if applicable

 **EV Code Signing Certificates**

-1. Same as Code Signing Certificates, plus
+Same as Code Signing Certificates, with the following additions or exceptions:

+1. "Organization Name" (`O`) which is the name of the organization and may include the DBA/tradename;
-2. `serialNumber` which is the registration number of Subscriber,
+2. `serialNumber` which is the registration number of Subscriber;
-3. `businessCategory` which is the applicable business category clause per the Code Signing Baseline Requirements,
+3. `businessCategory` which is the applicable business category clause per the Code Signing Baseline Requirements;
-4. `jurisdictionOfIncorporationLocalityName` (if applicable) which is the jurisdiction of registration or incorporation locality of Subscriber,
+4. `jurisdictionOfIncorporationLocalityName` (if applicable) which is the jurisdiction of registration or incorporation locality of Subscriber;
-5. `jurisdictionOfIncorporationStateOrProvinceName` (if applicable) which is the jurisdiction of registration or incorporation state or province of Subscriber, and
+5. `jurisdictionOfIncorporationStateOrProvinceName` (if applicable) which is the jurisdiction of registration or incorporation state or province of Subscriber; and
 6. `jurisdictionOfIncorporationCountry` which is the jurisdiction of registration or incorporation country of Subscriber.

 **Class 1 S/MIME Certificates**

-1. "Common Name" (CN) which is the e-mail address of the Subject; and
+1. "Common Name" (`CN`) which is the e-mail address of the Subject; and
-2. "Email" (E), which is the e-mail address of the Subject.
+2. "Email" (`E`), which is the e-mail address of the Subject.

-**Class 2 S/MIME Certificates (Organization-validated)**

-1. "Country Name" (C) which is the two-letter ISO 3166 code for the country of the Subscriber;
-2. "Organization Name" (O) which is the organization name of the Subscriber;
-3. "Organizational Unit Name" (OU) which is an optional field;
-4. Effective no later than 1 September 2023, "Organization Identifier" which is the unique organization identifier of the organization
-5. "Common Name" (CN) which is the organization name of the Subscriber; and
-6. "Email" (E), which is the e-mail address of the Subscriber.

 **Class 2 S/MIME Certificates (Sponsor-validated)**

-1. "Country Name" (C) which is the two-letter ISO 3166 code for the country of the Subscriber;
+1. "Country Name" (`C`) which is the two-letter ISO 3166 code for the country of the Subscriber;
-2. "Organization Name" (O) which is the organization name of the Subscriber;
+2. "Organization Name" (`O`) which is the organization name of the Subscriber;
-3. "Organizational Unit Name" (OU) which is an optional field;
-4. Effective no later than 1 September 2023, "Organization Identifier" which is the unique organization identifier of the organization
+3. "Organization Identifier" which is the unique organization identifier of the organization;
-5. Effective no later than 1 September 2023 for strict policy, "Surname" which is the last name of the Subject
-6. Effective no later than 1 September 2023 for strict policy, "First name" which is the first name of the Subject
-7. "Common Name" (CN) which is the personal name of the Subject; and
+4. "Common Name" (`CN`) which is the personal name of the Subject; and
-8. "Email" (E), which is the e-mail address of the Subject.
+5. "Email" (`E`), which is the e-mail address of the Subject.

 **Document Signing Certificates**

-1. "Country Name" (C) which is the two-letter ISO 3166 code for the country of the Subscriber;
+1. "Country Name" (`C`) which is the two-letter ISO 3166 code for the country of the Subscriber;
-2. "Organization Name" (O) which is the name of the organization in the case of a corporation, partnership, or other entity.;
+2. "Organization Name" (`O`) which is the name of the organization in the case of a corporation, partnership, or other entity.;
-3. "Organizational Unit Name" (OU) which is an optional field;
+3. "Organizational Unit Name" (`OU`) which is an optional field;
-4. "Email" (E) is an optional field, which is the e-mail address of the Subject;
+4. "Email" (`E`) is an optional field, which is the e-mail address of the Subject;
 5. `serialNumber` is an optional field, which is randomly generated and assigned to the Subject, if the Subject is an individual; and
-6. "Common Name" (CN) which may be an individual’s name, an organization’s name or the name of a specific role within an organization.
+6. "Common Name" (`CN`) which may be an individual’s name, an organization’s name or the name of a specific role within an organization.

 **Time-Stamp Certificates**

-1. "Country Name" (C) which is the two-letter ISO 3166 code for the country of the Subscriber;
+1. "Country Name" (`C`) which is the two-letter ISO 3166 code for the country of the Subscriber;
-2. "Organization Name" (O) which is the full legal name of the organization;
+2. "Organization Name" (`O`) which is the full legal name of the organization;
-3. "Organizational Unit Name" (OU) which is an optional field;
+3. "Organizational Unit Name" (`OU`) which is an optional field;
-4. "Common Name" (CN) which is an optional field;
+4. "Common Name" (`CN`) which is an optional field;
-5. "Locality" (L), which is the city or locality of the organization’s place of business; and
+5. "Locality" (`L`), which is the city or locality of the organization’s place of business; and
-6. "State" (ST), which is the state or province of the organization’s place of business, if applicable
+6. "State" (`ST`), which is the state or province of the organization’s place of business, if applicable

 **Verified Mark Certificates**

-1. "Country Name" (C) which is the two-letter ISO 3166 code for the country of the Subscriber;
+1. "Country Name" (`C`) which is the two-letter ISO 3166 code for the country of the Subscriber;
-2. "Organization Name" (O) which is the full legal name of the organization;
+2. "Organization Name" (`O`) which is the full legal name of the organization;
-3. "Organizational Unit Name" (OU), (optional);
+3. "Organizational Unit Name" (`OU`), (optional);
-4. "Common Name" (CN) (optional) which is either the full legal name of the organization;
+4. "Common Name" (`CN`) (optional) which is either the full legal name of the organization;
 5. "Street Address", which is the number and street address of the organization’s place of business;
-6. "Locality" (L), which is the city or locality of the organization’s place of business;
+6. "Locality" (`L`), which is the city or locality of the organization’s place of business;
-7. "State" (ST), (if applicable) which is the state or province of the organization’s place of business;
+7. "State" (`ST`), (if applicable) which is the state or province of the organization’s place of business;
 8. "Postal Code" which is the postal code of the organization’s place of business (optional);
 9. `serialNumber` which is the registration number of Subscriber;
 10. `businessCategory` which is the applicable business category clause per the VMC Requirements;